Did you know you only need one thing to trade like a champion? That one thing is an understanding of technical analysis basics.

 Indicators can play a key role in your trading.
 Get the most out of them by knowing what they represent.
 Only then will you know how they can improve your trading performance.

-Technical Analysis Basics – Method #5:
+Technical Analysis Basics – Method #5: The silence of a super trader

 The word “trader” conjures up a many common images.